octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.8 - 2024-10-11 =
+* Add 'Push All' functionality to Zoopla exports
+* Add checks before proceeding with 'Push All' functionality to ensure it's always being ran on an active export of the right type
+* Add nonce verification to 'Push All' feature

 = 2.4.7 - 2024-10-07 =
 * Added new option 'Do nothing' when selecting what happens to properties removed from imports